octopwn/octopwn-wasm-documentation/docs/plugins/clients/smb.md

 ### REGISTRY OPERATIONS

 The Registry Operations feature within the SMB Client plugin interacts with the Windows Remote Registry Service.
-This service is not always enabled by default, but in many configurations, attempting to connect triggers the service to start.

 The Remote Registry Service allows for remote query and modification of the registry on a Windows machine.

 While not enabled by default for security reasons, many systems are configured to start this service upon a remote request.
 If the initial attempt to connect fails, the plugin will try to start the service automatically or you can try using the `serviceen RemoteRegistry` command to manually start the RemoteRegistry service.
 The remote query then often succeeds on a subsequent try as the service initializes.

 #### reglistusers
 The command queries the registry to list users who have logged into the system at some point in time.
 This command can reveal the Security Identifiers (SIDs) of both domain and local users that have previously logged in.
 This function allows even low-privileged users to enumerate accounts that have interacted with the system, offering a vector for identifying potential targets.